The Initiative for Peacebuilding

 The Initiative was delighted to host Dr Jeremy Simons as a visiting scholar in 2024.
 Jeremy is a senior research fellow at the Te Ngāpara Centre for Restorative Practice (Victoria University Wellington) with over 20 years of experience as an educator, organiser, and community-oriented researcher.
 His current scholarship and research support restorative initiatives in education, justice sectors, and community contexts.
 Having been born and raised in the Philippines he is curious about how culture interacts with restorative justice, peacebuilding, and community development.

-The Creative Peace Collaboratory is a research, engagement, and translation initiative based in the Faculty of Fine Arts and Music at the University of Melbourne.
+The Initiative for Peacebuilding has members and affiliates who are involved in the connection between arts and peacebuilding, which includes the Creative Peace Collaboratory, a research, engagement, and translation initiative based in the Faculty of Fine Arts and Music at the University of Melbourne.
 It is led by Dr Gillian Howell as part of her Melbourne Postdoctoral Fellowship, 2023–2026, exploring music and other arts practices as resources for peacebuilding and peace-seeking.

 Peace Education Project